Testing the gaps in First Nations’ Internet connectivity

 Getting adequate access to internet continues to be an issue for First Nation communities.
 But the extent of this problem is still not fully known.

-How Will It Work?
+How Did It Work?

-What Will Be the Outcome?
+What Were the Outcome?

-- The project will run until February 28, 2020
+- The project will ended February 28, 2020

-The project is led by representatives from the Manitoba First Nations Education Resource Centre, the First Nations Technology Council, and the First Nations Technical Services Advisory Group.
+The project was led by representatives from the Manitoba First Nations Education Resource Centre, the First Nations Technology Council, and the First Nations Technical Services Advisory Group.
 Additional support is provided by Cybera and the University of Alberta.